India : Safety by CityIndia - safety as a country

 Muggings and kidnappings aren't at all common in Bangalore, especially not towards foreigners.
 Still, follow your common sense and avoid deserted and poorly lit areas.

 TERRORISM RISK : MEDIUM

-India keeps being targeted by terrorists so there is a risk of them trying to carry out an attack in Bangalore.
-The last one was so-called "The 2008 Bangalore serial blast".
+India keeps being targeted by terrorists so there is a risk of them trying to attack Bangalore.
+The last one was the so-called "The 2008 Bangalore serial blast".

 SCAMS RISK : HIGH

 Scams are a serious issue in Bangalore.
-This city, as many others in India, is notorious for scams performed on tourists.
-Taxi scams with taxi drivers convincing you to take another accommodation are very common, as are those where vendors give you less change than they should.
-Whatever service anyone offers you - you find out how much it costs first, because they will try to charge literally everything.
+This city, like many others in India, is notorious for scams performed on tourists.
+Taxi scams with taxi drivers convincing you to take other accommodation are very common, as are those where vendors give you less change than they should.
+Whatever service anyone offers you - you find out how much it costs first, because they will try to sell everything.

 WOMEN TRAVELERS RISK : MEDIUM

 Sexual assaults are on the rise in Bangalore, and it is not the safest idea for women to travel alone in this country, whether by day or night.
 Always strive to be accompanied by someone when outside.
 Move-in groups and avoid poorly lit and deserted streets.